ast-grep/ast-grep.github.io/website/guide/tooling-overview.md

 **All the following conditions** must be met to enable StdIn mode:

 1. The command line argument flag `--stdin` is passed.
-2. The environment variable `AST_GREP_NO_STDIN` is **NOT** set.
-Otherwise it will disable StdIn mode.
-3. ast-grep is not running inside a [tty](https://github.com/softprops/atty).
+2. ast-grep is **NOT** running inside a [tty](https://github.com/softprops/atty).
 If you are using a terminal emulator, ast-grep will usually run in a tty if invoked directly from CLI.

-The first two conditions are quite self explanatory.
+The first condition is quite self explanatory.
 However, it should be noted that many cases are not tty, for example:

 * ast-grep is invoked by other program as subprocess.
 * ast-grep is running inside [GitHub Action](https://github.com/actions/runner/issues/241).